 So what are the powerlifting squat technique rules?
 Regardless of the powerlifting federation, you will need to squat to a minimum level of depth, show control at both start and end by having your knees locked, maintain your balance, and have constant forward motion of the barbell (no dipping or bouncing).

 However, there are several additional rules that you should know in order to pass a squat in competition.
-Let’s get into the details a bit further.

 The Squat Technique Rules For Powerlifting